republik/plattform/packages/styleguide/src/components/Editor/docs.md

 }
 ```

-`figureCaption` has its own structure requirements, but we don't care about this here.
-It will enjoy its own rounds of structure fixing.
+While `figureCaption` has its own structure requirements, they are no our concern right now, and can be specified as part of `figureCaption`'s own configuration.

 Conversely, if an element config doesn't specify a structure, we default to: